The $s^\pm$-Wave Superconductivity in the Pressurized La$_4$Ni$_3$O$_{10}$

 The obtained band structure for this TB model is shown in Fig.~\ref{tb}(b), with the associate FS shown in Fig.~\ref{tb}(c).
 The orbital component is marked by the color.
 The strong interlayer hoppings in combination with the weak intralayer hoppings for the $d_{z^2}$ orbital renders that the $d_{z^2}$ bands are split into the bonding, non-bonding and anti-bonding bands.
 These $d_{z^2}$-dominant bands are mixed with $d_{x^2-y^2}$ component through hybridization.
-The top of the bonding $d_{z^2}$ band crosses the Fermi level, forming the hole-like $\gamma$-pocket centering around the BZ corner $M$-point, as shown in Fig.~\ref{tb}(c).
+The top of the bonding $d_{z^2}$ band crosses the Fermi level, forming the hole-like $\gamma$-pocket centred around the BZ corner M-point, as shown in Fig.~\ref{tb}(c).
 The anti-bonding $d_{z^2}$ component by itself is completely above the Fermi level (see the red part).
-However, it hybridizes with the $d_{x^2-y^2}$- component to form a new band crossing the Fermi level, leading to the hole-like $\beta_1$-pocket around $M$, whose dominant orbital component is $d_{x^2-y^2}$.
+Besides, it hybridizes with the $d_{x^2-y^2}$- component to form a new band crossing the Fermi level, leading to the hole-like $\beta_1$-pocket around M, whose dominant orbital component is $d_{x^2-y^2}$.
 The non-bonding $d_{z^2}$ band is near the Fermi level and significantly hybridizes with the $d_{x^2-y^2}$-component.
-This band has a local bottom at the $\Gamma$-point, which is slightly above the Fermi level.
-Note that in some band structures from other groups\cite{Dagotto,Leonov,ZLu,HLi}, this band bottom crosses the Fermi level, forming a small electron pocket.
-Note that the energy of this band bottom is near that of the top of the bonding $d_{z^2}$ band.
+This band has a local bottom at the $\Gamma$-point, which slightly crosses the Fermi level, forming the electronic-like $\alpha_1$-pocket centred around the BZ centre $\Gamma$-point.
 Besides, this band also contributes a large hole-like $\beta_2$-pocket with comparable $d_{z^2}$ and $d_{x^2-y^2}$ components.
 In comparison with La$_3$Ni$_2$O$_{7}$, the non-bonding $d_{z^2}$ band is new.
-In addition, an extra electron-like $\alpha$-pocket centering around the $\Gamma$-point is contributed by the $d_{x^2-y^2}$ orbital.
-The density of state (DOS) of La$_4$Ni$_3$O$_{10}$ is shown in Fig.~\ref{tb}(d) in comparison with that of La$_3$Ni$_2$O$_{7}$.
-Clearly, the DOS at the Fermi level for the former is larger than that for the latter.
+In addition, an extra electron-like $\alpha_2$-pocket centering around the $\Gamma$-point is contributed by the $d_{x^2-y^2}$ orbital.

 {\bf Interaction and Spin Susceptibility:} We adopt the following multi-orbital Hubbard interaction,

 Here, $U$, $V$, and $J_H$ denote the intra-orbital, inter-orbital Hubbard repulsion, and the Hund's rule coupling (and the pair hopping) respectively, which satisfy the relation $U=V+2J_H$.
 For the subsequent calculations, we fix $J_H = U/6$.
 We employ the multi-orbital RPA approach to treat this Hamiltonian\cite{RPA1,RPA2,RPA3,RPA4,RPA5,RPA6,RPA7,RPA8}.